 I overheard a conversation where two people were discussing what’s worse, mental or physical illness.

 “Mental illness, depression, OCD, biopolar, autism, anxiety, whatever people call it these days.
-It’s all a bit exaggeration.”, person number 1 stated firmly, “Get up that chair, do some exercise, drink a beer, meet some people!”.
+It’s all a bit of an exaggeration.”, person number 1 stated firmly, “Get up that chair, do some exercise, drink a beer, meet some people!”.

 The other nodded, nervously.